Strong quake hits Japan's northeast coast; no tsunami alert - WTMJ

 Kato said there was no danger of a tsunami from the quake.
 He said that some trains in northeastern Japan had stopped running, and that other damage was still being checked.

-Video from public broadcaster NHK TV showed some pieces of a building wall had broken off and fallen to the ground.
+Video from public broadcaster NHK TV showed some pieces of a building wall had broken off and fallen to the ground, and pieces of glass were scattered at a store.
 Items fell off shelves because of the shaking, NHK said.
+NHK aerial footage showed a portion of a highway blocked by a landslide in Soma, a city in Fukushima prefecture.

+The extent of damage from the landslide was not immediately clear, Kato said.

+He said there were several reports of minor injuries from the quake, such as a man getting hit by a falling object.

-The Japan Meteorological Agency said the quake was centered about 60 kilometers (37 miles) beneath the ocean bed.
+The Japan Meteorological Agency said the quake was centered about 60 kilometers (37 miles) beneath the ocean.

-Prime Minister Yoshihide Suga headed into his office immediately after reports of the quake, where a crisis center has been set up.
+Prime Minister Yoshihide Suga headed into his office immediately after reports of the quake, and a crisis center was set up there.

 The shaking was felt in Tokyo, to the southwest.

 The same northeastern area was slammed by a quake, tsunami and nuclear disaster in March 2011.
-Experts are warning of aftershocks over the next several days, including possibly larger quakes.
+Experts warned of aftershocks over the next several days, including possibly larger quakes.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.